 Our last stop of the day, is Boscastle, with its steep sided valley and natural harbour entrance, it's an ideal spot to get a cream tea and reflect on the day.

 The Eden project is our destination for the afternoon.
-This engineering marvel is built in a dissused China clay pit, and is composed of two large Biomes, one full of tropical rainforest and the other a fragrent meditterranean temperate zone.
-Designed to be not only a tourist destination, eden is also all about educationand research.
-We'll give you a personal guided tour so you don't miss anything
+This engineering marvel is built in a disused China clay pit, and is composed of two large Biomes, one full of tropical rainforest and the other a fragrant mediterranean temperate zone.
+Designed to be not only a tourist destination, Eden is also all about education and research.
+We'll give you a personal guided tour so you don't miss anything.

 Our last stop of the day will be a guided tour of the ancient maritime port of Fowey, where you'll get a chance to wander the narrow streets before we head back to your hotel.